Jawz84/Blog/README.md

 # PowerShell blog
-First try on bloggin with GitHub.
+First try on bloggin' with GitHub.

 ```Powershell
 Get-Help about_blogging